ThitherShore/WristAuthentication/README.md

-# WristAuthentication
+# Wrist Authentication
-To support the paper: WristAuthen: A Dynamic Time Wrapping Approach for User Authentication by Hand-Interaction through Wrist-Worn Devices
+To support the paper: [WristAuthen: A Dynamic Time Wrapping Approach for User Authentication by Hand-Interaction through Wrist-Worn Devices](https://arxiv.org/abs/1710.07941)